yinkaipeng/spark/docs/timeline.md

   </tr>
   <tr>
     <td><code>spark.history.yarn.manual.refresh.interval</code></td>
-    <td>30s</td>
+    <td>-1</td>
     <td>
       Minimum interval between manual refreshes of the history data; refreshing the page before this limit will not trigger an update.
-      A value of 0s means "page refreshes do not trigger updates of the application list"
+      A negative value means "page refreshes do not trigger updates of the application list"
     </td>
   </tr>
   <tr>